hkakehashi/tfdemo-live/README.md

 - Workflow dispatch

+  - Deploy cert/prod/stage workflows

-  - Run `terraform plan` when the workflow is manually triggered with "plan" as input
+    - Run `terraform plan` when the workflow is manually triggered with `plan` as input
-  - Run `terraform apply` when the workflow is manually triggered with "apply" as input
+    - Run `terraform apply` when the workflow is manually triggered with `apply` as input

+  - Cleanup workflow

+    - Run `terraform destroy`

 ### Working directory

 The set of Terraform commands are executed in one or a combination of the following directories, depending on where the changes were made:

-- `global/cert/`
+- `global/cert`
 - `prod/service`
 - `stage/service`